Learning Bug Context for PyTorch-to-JAX Translation with LLMs: Introduction

-To address these challenges, we introduce \ourtool, a in-context code learning and code evaluation framework designed to enhance LLM-based PyTorch-to-JAX code translation by leveraging curated datasets and structured prompting strategies.
-This framework proceeds in several key stages: first, we construct parallel corpora of Pytorch and JAX corresponding code snippets from established PyTorch datasets, in particular TorchLeet and CodeParrot \citep{codeparrot2022,torchleet2025}.
-Then we employ high-quality GPT models GPT-4o to produce initial JAX translations.
-Subsequently, professional human developers iteratively refine the translated JAX program to achieve functional equivalence with the original PyTorch input, producing a curated fixed-bug dataset that systematically documents prevalent translation errors.
-The dataset, called bug fixing dataset, also includes error-by-error fix instructions as multiple fixing steps.
+\textbf{Our contribution.} To address these challenges, we introduce T2J, a prompt augmentation framework designed to enhance LLM-based PyTorch-to-JAX code translation by leveraging curated datasets and structured prompting strategies.
+The framework proceeds in several key stages: first, we construct parallel corpora from established PyTorch datasets, in particular TorchLeet and CodeParrot.
+Then we employ high-quality GPT models such as GPT-4o to produce initial JAX translations.
+Subsequently, professional human developers iteratively refine the translated JAX program to achieve functional equivalence with the original PyTorch input, producing a curated fixed-bug dataset that systematically documents prevalent translation errors—such as API mismatches, gradient computation discrepancies, and optimization failures—and their corresponding resolutions.
+The dataset also includes error-by-error fix instruction, and also.
 Building on this, we design augmented prompts that integrate targeted, structured guidance derived from the fixed-bug dataset.
-Finally, we evaluate \ourtoolnospace's performance across both datasets using the CodeBLEU \citep{ren2020codebleumethodautomaticevaluation}, alongside three novel metrics: \ourtoolnospace\_CodeTrans\_Score (assessing the usefulness and functional correctness of LLMs using LLMs as a judge), \ourtoolnospace\_FixCost\_Score (quantifying the effort required for post-translation corrections), and \ourtoolnospace\_Comparison\_Score (measuring semantic and functional alignment through differential analysis) to provide a comprehensive assessment of translation quality.
-Our contributions are as follows: \begin{enumerate} \item The creation of the first fixed-bug dataset specifically for PyTorch-to-JAX code translation, encompassing detailed annotations of error patterns and fixes to facilitate improvements in reliability on LLM code translation. \item The \ourtool framework, which innovates prompt augmentation techniques to bridge domain-specific gaps in cross-library code migration problem as Pytorch-to-JAX translation. \item The evaluation framework for Pytorch-to-JAX translation, which compare the source/ target code with LLM-prompting techniques and fixing cost from error to correct programs by human bug fixing process. \end{enumerate}
+Finally, we evaluate T2J performance across both datasets using the CodeBLEU metric, alongside three novel metrics—Fixing Cost (quantifying the effort required for post-translation corrections), CodeTran\_Score (leveraging LLM-as-a-judges for evaluating code usefulness and functional correctness), and Comparison-Score (leveraging LLM-as-a-judges for binary judgement)—to provide a comprehensive assessment of translation quality.
+We contribute (1) the creation of the first fixed-bug dataset specifically for PyTorch-to-JAX translations, encompassing detailed annotations of error patterns and fixes to facilitate improvements in reliability on LLM code translation; (2) the T2J framework, which innovates prompt augmentation techniques to bridge domain-specific gaps, carving path for a scalable approach for other cross-ecosystem migrations; (3) rigorous empirical validation showing substantial performance enhancements of our framework.